HazyResearch/deepdive/doc/developer.md

 ### Reference: Factor Graph Output Schema

 DeepDive uses a custom binary format to encode the factor graph.
 It generates four files: One for weights, variables, factors, and edges.
 All of the files can be found in the out/ directory of the latest run.
-The format of these files is as follows:
+The format of these files is as follows (numbers are in bytes):

 Weights: